yuchen1990/ImbSDP/README.md

-# ImbSDP
+ImbSDP
-Imbalanced learning for SDP

-List
-1.data sets
-2.jar program
-3.analysis

-Email Yuchen GUO: heanyg@gmail.com
+This is the data to share for software defect prediction including:
+(i) 27 software defect data sets
+(ii) imbalanced learning java program
+(iii) results and analysis scripts

+If you have any question, please email: heanyg@gmail.com